 Domain Registration, Renewal and Refund Agreement

-This Domains Registration, Renew and Refund Agreement governs the terms and conditions in which You (“Client”, “You” or “Your”) register or renew domain names through Conversion Marketing Ltd.
+This Domains Registration, Renew and Refund Agreement governs the terms and conditions in which You (“Client”, “You” or “Your”) register or renew domain names through CML.

 You hereby agree to these terms and Conditions for Domain Registration, Renewal and Refund Agreement.
-The terms in this policy are supplemental to Conversion Marketing Ltd general service terms, and you will be bound to all of these when carrying out business with Conversion Marketing Ltd in regard to domain registration, renewal, refund and complaints.
+The terms in this policy are supplemental to CML general service terms, and you will be bound to all of these when carrying out business with CML in regard to domain registration, renewal, refund and complaints.